amida-tech/orange-api/docs/src/medications.md

 The user key can be the string `default` to represent that that user has not set a custom offset and the default should be respected.

+Both the user and/or default key can be the string `paused` to represent that the user has paused notification for that medication (but is still taking the medication, they just don't want to receive notifications about it).

 ### View Notification Settings [GET]
 View the current notification settings for the current user and the global user-wide default